 SBO Probiotics Side Effects

 SBO probiotics side effects can be the same as the side effects of regular probiotics.
-You could experience a mild upset stomach, diarrhea, bloating, and/or gas.
+Side effects of SBO probiotics might include a mild upset stomach, diarrhea, bloating, and/or gas.

-These side effects usually pass after a few days.
-If not, you may need to try a different strain.
+The side effects of SBO probiotics usually pass after a few days.
+If not, you may need to try a different strain or talk to your doctor.

 Soil-based organism probiotics might cause more serious problems for immunocompromised individuals, so always check with your doctor before taking SBO probiotics.